Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 analysis : required list of paragraphs
     Analysis of the error.

-software-problem : optional [ "yes" | "no" | "" ]
+softwareProblem : optional [ "yes" | "no" | "" ]
     Is it a bug?

-significant-properties : optional list of paragraphs
+significantProperties : optional list of paragraphs
     The properties of data that are considered significant in the analysis.

-do-fix : optional [ "yes" | "no" | "" ]
+fixable : optional [ "yes" | "no" | "" ]
     An analysis may conclude that the solution is to not try to fix the files.
 If the error is fixable it should have repairs related to it, otherwise not.

 3. Repair